nichtaylor/Private-Equity-Fund-Analysis/README.md

 The CalPERS Fund Performance Review contains **active investments only and excludes exited investments**.
 The analysis therefore represents a snapshot of the active portfolio and should not be interpreted as complete historical vintage or manager performance.

-Older vintages are particularly affected, as fully realized and exited partnerships may no longer appear in the dataset.
+This particularly affects older vintages, where exited partnerships are excluded and the remaining active funds represent only a subset of the original vintage.
 Performance reported by CalPERS as N/M (Not Meaningful) is excluded from performance-based analysis.

 ## Repository Structure